 Please note: The modules listed on the website for this programme are regularly reviewed to ensure they are up-to-date and informed by the latest research and teaching methods.
 Unless indicated otherwise, the modules listed for this programme are for students starting in 2017.
 We aim to publish any changes to compulsory modules and programme structure for 2018 entry by 1 September 2017 and recommend you refer back to this page shortly after that date for any changes.
 On rare occasions, we may need to make unexpected changes to compulsory modules after that date; in this event we will contact offer holders as soon as possible to inform or consult them as appropriate.

-In your first year, we offer a thorough grounding in mainly mainstream western philosophy, with some modules based around philosophical problems (e.g. the problem of scepticism, the problem of free will and so on), some based around important historical figures (e.g. Aristotle, Descartes, Hobbes and Rousseau) and some aimed at providing you with the skills you need to study philosophy in later years.
+We offer a thorough grounding in mainly mainstream western philosophy, with compulsory modules introducing you to philosophical problems and aimed at providing you with the skills you need to study philosophy.

 - Reasoning (10)

 See our first year module descriptions (compulsory and optional)

 In second year, no modules are compulsory so you have the freedom to pursue the topics and questions that interest and inspire you the most.
 You will take six 20-credit modules.
 The range of modules on offer may differ a little from year to year, but those detailed are currently available.

 See our second year module descriptions (compulsory and optional)

 You can apply to study abroad for a year in an approved university around the world.
 If you achieve a grade of 2.1 or above in your first year then you will be invited to apply for a Year Abroad in your second year.
 If your application is successful, you will go abroad in your third year and return to us for your final year.